mkhraijah/PowerModelsADA.jl/README.md

 ## Configuration

-To configure the model, change the directory in Julia to the library folder and activate the environment using `Pkg. activate(“.”)`, and load the module using `inlcude("DPM.jl")`.
+To configure the model, change the directory in Julia to the library folder and activate the environment using `Pkg. activate(“.”)`, and load the module using `include("DPM.jl")`.
 The case study needs to be parsed using `DPM.parse_file(casename)`.

 *Note: the parsed case study needs to be divided into subareas using the key “area” of each bus.
 You can use the helper function `DPM.assign_area!(data, partition_file)` to load a partition csv file with bus and area pairs in each row and assign the bus area accordingly.